 The redevelopment of Templemore Baths is part of our £105 million Leisure Transformation Programme for the city.
-We’re currently working towards securing a £5 million grant from Heritage Lottery Fund towards the £17 million project to restore the existing building to its former glory and extend to provide new facilities.
+We have secured a £5 million grant from Heritage Lottery Fund towards the £17 million project to restore the existing building to its former glory and extend to provide new facilities.

-The redevelopment of Templemore Baths forms part of a £40 million investment into leisure provision in east Belfast.
-We are investing £8 million on the redevelopment of Avoniel Leisure Centre, where the focus will be on outdoor leisure provision and work is currently underway on the new £20 million Robinson Centre, where the focus will be on aquatics.
+A total of £45 million is being invested in leisure facilities in east Belfast.
+In addition to the project at Templemore Baths, we are investing £8 million on the redevelopment of Avoniel Leisure Centre, where the focus will be on outdoor leisure provision and work is currently underway on the new £20 million Robinson Centre, where the focus will be on aquatics.

 Please note that redevelopment work at Avoniel and Templemore Baths will not start until the new Robinson Centre is open, ensuring continuity of swimming provision in east Belfast.